Design driving scenarios, configure sensors, and generate synthetic data

 Generate a Simulink® model from the scenario and sensors, and use the generated models to test your sensor fusion or vehicle control algorithms.

-To learn more about the app, see Driving Scenario Designer.
+To learn more about the app, see these videos:

 MATLAB Toolstrip: On the Apps tab, under Automotive, click the app icon.